Ocean liner: After World War I

 A crisis arose when the United States drastically reduced its immigrant quotas, causing shipping companies to lose a large part of their income and to have to adapt to this circumstance.
 The Great Depression also played an important role, causing a drastic decrease in the number of people crossing the Atlantic and at the same time reducing the number of profitable transatlantic voyages.
 In response, shipping companies redirected many of their liners to a more profitable cruise service.
 In 1934, in the United Kingdom, Cunard Line and White Star Line were in very bad shape financially.
 Chancellor of the Exchequer Neville Chamberlain proposed to merge the two companies in order to solve their financial problems.
 The merger took place in 1934 and launched the construction of the Queen Mary while progressively sending their older ships to the scrapyard.
 The Queen Mary was the fastest ship of her time and the largest for a short amount of time, she captured the Blue Riband twice, both off Normandie.
-The construction of a second ship, the Queen Elizabeth, was interrupted by the outbreak of the Second World War.
+The construction of a second ship, the Queen Elizabeth, was interrupted by the outbreak of World War II.

-The Second World War was a conflict rich in events involving liners.
+World War II was a conflict rich in events involving liners.
 From the start of the conflict, German liners were requisitioned and many were turned into barracks ships.
-It was in the course of this activity that the Bremen caught fire and was scrapped in 1941.
+It was in the course of this activity that the Bremen caught fire while under conversion for Operation Sea Lion and was scrapped in 1941.
 During the conflict, Queen Elizabeth and Queen Mary provided distinguished service as troopships.

-Many liners were sunk with great loss of life; in the Second World War the three worst disasters were the loss of the Cunarder Lancastria in 1940 off Saint-Nazaire to German bombing while attempting to evacuate troops of the British Expeditionary Force from France, with the loss of more than 3,000 lives; the sinking of Wilhelm Gustloff, after the ship was torpedoed by a Soviet submarine, with more than 9,000 lives lost, making it the deadliest maritime disaster in history; and the sinking of SS Cap Arcona with more than 7,000 lives lost, both in the Baltic Sea, in 1945.
+Many liners were sunk with great loss of life; the three worst disasters were the loss of the Cunarder Lancastria in 1940 off Saint-Nazaire to German bombing while attempting to evacuate troops of the British Expeditionary Force from France, with the loss of more than 3,000 lives; the sinking of Wilhelm Gustloff, after the ship was torpedoed by a Soviet submarine, with more than 9,000 lives lost, making it the deadliest maritime disaster in history; and the sinking of SS Cap Arcona with more than 7,000 lives lost, both in the Baltic Sea, in 1945.

-SS Rex was bombarded and sunk in 1944, while Normandie caught fire, capsized and sank in New York in 1942 while being converted for troop duty.
+SS Rex was bombarded and sunk in 1944, and Normandie caught fire, capsized, and sank in New York in 1942 while being converted into a troopship.
 Many of the superliners of the 1920s and 1930s were victims of U-boats, mines or enemy aircraft.
 Empress of Britain was attacked by German planes, then torpedoed by a U-boat when tugs tried to tow her to safety.
+Out of all the innovative and glamorous inter-war superliners, only the Cunard Queens and Europa would survive the war.